 The proccess of adding a subdomain is the same as adding a domain.
 You need to inform the name of the subdomain at the +Domain option, switching the prefix www to the name you want, and confirming you are the owner of the domain.

-For creating a website, access the option Site right under the subdomain's name.
+For creating a website, access the option Create website right under the subdomain's name.

 On the following screen you can create your website for the related domain, choosing the size of the instance, and the number of instances, escalating both vertically or horizontally.

-Click on Done, after a minute your website should be ready and you'll be able to check out it's dashboard.
+Click on Finish, after a minute your website should be ready and you'll be able to check out it's dashboard.

 Subdomains are strongly related to DNS configurations of your main domain.
 If you're using Umbler's NS, then you don't have anything to worry about, everything will be set automatically.